The 6th Day

-The 6th Day is a 2000 American science fiction action film directed by Roger Spottiswoode and starring Arnold Schwarzenegger, Tony Goldwyn, Michael Rapaport, and Robert Duvall.
-In the film, a family man of the future is illegally cloned by accident as part of a vast conspiracy involving a shady billionaire businessman, and is thrust into a struggle to clear his name and protect his family from the conspirators who seek to keep the cloning a secret.
-The title refers to the Judeo-Christian Genesis creation narrative, where God created mankind on the sixth day.
-The film was Terry Crews' acting debut.
+The 6th Day is a 2000 American science fiction action film directed by Roger Spottiswoode, and starring Arnold Schwarzenegger, Tony Goldwyn, Michael Rapaport, Michael Rooker, Sarah Wynter, and Robert Duvall.
+In the film, a family man of the future is illegally cloned by accident as part of a vast conspiracy involving a shady billionaire businessman and is thrust into a struggle to clear his name and protect his family from the conspirators who seek to keep the cloning a secret.

+The title refers to the Genesis creation narrative shared among the Abrahamic religions, where God created humanity on the sixth day of the universe's existence.
+The film was Terry Crews' first acting appearance.

 Schwarzenegger received a salary of $25 million for his role in the film.
-The film received mixed reviews and was a box office failure, earning $96 million worldwide on a budget of $82 million.
+The film received mixed reviews and grossed $96 million worldwide on a total budget of $82 million.